 4.1.9.
 Prevention of HIV infections among the population of the K/R. Prophylaxis of intrauterine transmission of HIV 4.1.10.
-To undertake measures on prevention of harmful Budgetary and non-budgetary funds Before 20 Number of HIV-infected and AIDS cases, including women, including those dead Amount of budgetary and non-budgetary funds allocated for prophylaxis of HIV/AIDS Number of HIV infected women who have been provided with the pre-test consultation on HIV infection Number of departments for anonymous certification and psychological and social consulting on HIV/AIDS (including by regions) and their attendance rate Number of women and their partners having been trained to use condoms for the prophylactic purposes of the visitors of the natal and dermatological and venereal clinics and departments, as well as family practitioners Number of condoms distributed for free among the vulnerable group of the population Number of HIV infected women who have been provided with prophylactic treatment for HIV/AIDS Number of children born by HIV-infected women, including those HIV infected Existence of the ecological programs and amount of Government of impact on the reproductive health of the population (in settlements of Maili-Sai, Haiderken, Ak-tuz, Kadji-Sai and others) and non- budgetary funds Before 20 • Existence of the ecological programs and amount of funds issued from the state budget for their realization • Morbidity and life span of the population on the ecologically unfavorable territories • Existence of the ecological programs and amount of the K/R, Ministry of Ecology and Emergencies, oblast state administrations, mass media IV.
-Gende er Parity n Education and Culture 5.1.
-Improvement of gender aspects of development programs, training courses and others in the state training standards Existing egislation Budgetary and non-budgetary funds Regularly Number of gender subjects in the departments of higher education institutions Number of gender specialists Number of training programs with gender component of the total number of training programs Number of classes for gender issues for school children, higher and secondary education students Number of training manuals on gender 5.1.2.
-To extend the area of formal and informal training services on gender problems and to adapt them to schools in rural areas Regularly Number of organizations providing informal and formal educational services on gender training Number of training courses, seminars on gender
+To undertake measures on prevention of harmful f Budgetary and non- budgetary funds Budgetary Before 200 Number of HIV-infected and AIDS cases, including women, including those dead Amount of budgetary and non-budgetary funds allocated for prophylaxis of HIV/AIDS Number of HIV infected women who have been provided with the pre-test consultation on HIV infection Number of departments for anonymous certification and psychological and social consulting on HIV/AIDS (including by regions) and their attendance rate Number of women and their partners having been trained to use condoms for the prophylactic purposes of the visitors of the natal and dermatological and venereal clinics and departments, as well as family practitioners Number of HIV infected women who have been provided with prophylactic treatment for HIV/AIDS Number of HIV infected women who have been provided with prophylactic treatment for HIV/AIDS Number of children born by HIV-infected women, including those HIV infected National committee on AIDS prevention, MH, MEC, MHIF 4.1.10.
+To undertake measures on prevention of narmful impact on the reproductive health of the population (in settlements of Maili-Sai, Haiderken, Ak-tuz, Kadji-Sai and others) and non- budgetary funds Before 200 Existence of the ecological programs and amount of funds issued from the state budget for their realization Morbidity and life span of the population on the ecologically unfavorable territories the K/R, Ministry of Ecology and Emergencies, oblast state administrations, mass media IV.
+Gende er Parity i in Education and Culture 5.1.
+Improvement of gender aspects of development programs, training courses and others in the state training less standards Existing egislation Budgetary and on-budgetary unds Regularly Number of gender subjects in the departments of higher education institutions Number of gender specialists Number of training programs with gender component of the total number of training programs Number of classes for gender issues for school children, higher and secondary education students Number of training manuals on gender Government of the K/R, MEC, MJ International organizations, NGOs 5.1.2.
+To extend the area of formal and informal training services on gender problems and to adapt them to schools in rural areas Regularly Number of organizations providing informal and formal educational services on gender training Number of training courses, seminars on gender MEC, MJ, NGOs